Wellerman: Synopsis

-According to the song's listing on the website New Zealand Folk Song, "the workers at these bay-whaling stations (shore whalers) were not paid wages, they were paid in slops (ready made clothing), spirits and tobacco."
 The chorus continues with the crew singing of their confidence that the "tonguin'" will be the last step of their plight.
 Tonguing in this context refers to the practice of cutting strips of whale blubber to render into oil.
 Subsequent verses detail the captain's determination to bring in the whale in question, even as time passes and the quartet of whaling boats is lost in the fight.
 In the last verse, the narrator conveys how the Billy o' Tea is still considered locked in an ongoing struggle with the whale, with the wellerman making "his regular call" to strengthen the captain and crew.

-History
+Origin

-New Zealand–based music teacher and folk music compiler Neil Colquhoun claimed to have collected the song around 1966 from one F. R. Woods.
-Woods, who was in his 80s at the time, had allegedly heard the song, as well as the song "John Smith A.B.", from his uncle.
-The song "John Smith A.B." was printed in a 1904 issue of The Bulletin, where it was attributed to one D.H.
-Rogers.
-David Hunter Rogers was a first-generation Scottish immigrant who worked in the Union Company beginning in 1880; Wellerman does not resemble "John Smith A.B." or his other published poems.
+The origin of the song is unknown.
+It was documented in 1966 by Neil Colquhoun from a man then in his 80s who said he had been taught it by his uncle.
 In 1973, "Soon May the Wellerman Come" was included in Colquhoun's book of New Zealand folk songs, New Zealand Folksongs: Songs of a Young Country.